• Disease Overview

 Treatment

-Treatments are directed toward the specific symptoms as they become apparent and usually require the coordinated efforts of a team of specialists.
+There is no cure for COMP-PSACH.
+Management focuses on supportive care to improve quality of life, maintain function and prevent complications.
+A multidisciplinary team approach is recommended.
 The team includes geneticists, pediatricians, specialists in treating skeletal disorders (orthopedic surgeons), neurologists, physical and occupational therapists and other healthcare professionals who will systematically and comprehensively plan needed treatments.

 • < Previous section